 In a point spread bet, the favored team must win by more than the spread for the bettor to win the wager, while the underdog team can lose by less than the spread or win outright to win the bet.
 For example, if the point spread for a game between the Carolina Panthers and the Tampa Bay Buccaneers is -3.5 for the Panthers, they must win by four or more points for a bet on the Panthers to be a winner.
 Conversely, a bet on the Buccaneers would win if the Buccaneers win the game outright or lose by three or fewer points.

 - North Carolina Tar Heels vs. Duke Blue Devils: The point spread for this college basketball matchup might be -5.5 for the Tar Heels and +5.5 for the Blue Devils.
 A bet on the Tar Heels would win if they win by six or more points, while a bet on the Blue Devils would win if they win outright or lose by five or fewer points.

-Understanding how point spreads work is crucial to making informed betting decisions in sports betting.
+Understanding how point spreads work is crucial to making informed betting decisions at North Carolina sportsbooks.
 By considering the spread, bettors can find value in underdogs or maximize their potential payout on favored teams.

 What are run lines and puck lines?

 The run line and puck line are the equivalents of the point spread in baseball and hockey betting, respectively.
 They are used to level the playing field and make the odds of winning more even, similar to how the point spread is used in football and basketball.